-The term “asset” is often heard when the financial value of a business is being assessed.
-An asset can be any resource that an individual or a corporation controls and generates a positive economic benefit for its owner.
+The term “asset” is often heard when a business’s financial value is assessed.
+An asset can be any resource an individual or a corporation controls that generates a positive economic benefit for its owner.

 Business assets include anything the business owns that has positive economic value and could sustain production and growth.
 A company lists its assets on a balance sheet, which details the business’s worth, how it is financed and how well it manages its resources.

 Calculating total asset value can help determine a company’s net worth.
-Businesses need to classify assets to determine the business’s value and financial health.
+Businesses must classify assets to determine the business’s value and financial health.

-"Think of it as a tripod: Too much allocation in one area can unbalance a business’s financial position," he said.
-"For example, having a high accounts-receivable outstanding balance could indicate a business has less cash available to fund upcoming inventory, reducing sales or forcing a business owner to borrow for upcoming purchases inadequately.
-The same problem can occur in reverse, when having more inventory than necessary to keep up with demand can deplete cash balances.”
+Ideally, a company’s assets should be balanced to accommodate short-term and long-term business needs.
+“Think of it as a tripod: Too much allocation in one area can unbalance a business’s financial position,” Ortiz explained.
+“For example, having a high accounts receivable outstanding balance could indicate a business has less cash available to fund upcoming inventory, reducing sales or forcing a business owner to borrow for upcoming purchases inadequately.
+The same problem can occur in reverse when having more inventory than necessary to keep up with demand can deplete cash balances.”

 Every asset has three key properties that help determine its value: